jhads/QA-Technical-Challenge/README.md

 ### Process 📄
 1. Fork this repository
 2. Install the latest version of Cypress
-2. Write your manual test-cases in the [test-cases.feature](https://github.com/jhads/QA-Technical-Challenge/blob/master/test-cases.feature) file
+3. Write your manual test-cases in the [test-cases.feature](https://github.com/jhads/QA-Technical-Challenge/blob/master/test-cases.feature) file
-2. Include your test appraoch, bugs and potential improvements in the [test-review.md](https://github.com/jhads/QA-Technical-Challenge/blob/master/test-review.md) file
+4. Include your test appraoch, bugs and potential improvements in the [test-review.md](https://github.com/jhads/QA-Technical-Challenge/blob/master/test-review.md) file
-3. Update the README.md on how to run your project
+5. Update the README.md on how to run your project

 ### Bonus Points 💰
-1. Include a negative test and and api test
+1. Include one api test
+2. Include one negative-test
-1. Add your framework GitHib Actions
+3. Add your framework GitHib Actions

 ### Tips
 1. Don't over complicate things